JuliaGraphics/Luxor.jl/docs/src/basics.md

 Point(12.0, 13.0)
 ```

 It's immutable, so you want to avoid trying to change the x or y coordinate directly.
-You can use `O` as a shortcut to refer to the origin, `Point(0, 0)`.
+You can use the letter `O` as a shortcut to refer to the current Origin, `Point(0, 0)`.

 The other is `Drawing`, which is how you create new drawings.